kintsugi-programmer/god-stack/CN_SDE/README.md

 7. **Modem:**
    - **Function:** A modem (modulator-demodulator) is used to convert digital signals from a computer into analog signals for transmission over telephone lines and vice versa.
    - **Role:** Modems allow computers and other devices to access the internet over a telephone line or cable network.

 ## Chapter 1.2.: Layering & Protocols (OSI Model and Its 7 Layers)

 ### Introduction to the OSI Model
 The Open Systems Interconnection (OSI) model is a conceptual framework that standardizes the functions of a communication system into seven distinct layers.
 It helps different networking protocols to work together and ensures interoperability between various network technologies.

+#### Principles used to arrive at the Seven Layers:

+1. Create a new layer if a different abstraction is needed.
+2. Each layer should have a well-defined function.
+3. The function of each layer is chosen based on internationally standardized protocols.

 ***